gazebosim/gz-physics/tutorials/05_plugin_loading.md

   in this case).
 .

-/snippet examples/hello_world_loader/hello_world_loader.cc main
+\snippet examples/hello_world_loader/hello_world_loader.cc main

 ### Setup CMakeLists.txt for CMake build

-Now create a file named `CMakeLists.txt` with your favorite editor and add these lines for finding `ign-plugin` and `ign-physics` dependencies in Citadel release.After that, add the executable pointing to our file and add linking library so that `cmake` can compile it.
+Now create a file named `CMakeLists.txt` with your favorite editor and add these lines for finding `ign-plugin` and `ign-physics` dependencies in Citadel release.
+After that, add the executable pointing to our file and add linking library so that `cmake` can compile it.

-/snippet examples/hello_world_loader/CMakeLists.txt
+\include examples/hello_world_loader/CMakeLists.txt

 If you find CMake syntax difficult to understand, take a look at the official tutorial [here](https://cmake.org/cmake/help/latest/guide/tutorial/index.html).